gavtay/showfinder/README.md

-# showsfinder
+# showfinder

-Welcome to ShowsFinder - your go-to platform for discovering and exploring various shows!
+Welcome to showfinder - your go-to platform for discovering and exploring various shows!
 This web application, built using React with JavaScript and Redux, allows users to create profiles to easily browse, search, and access details about different shows based on various categories.

 ## Features